Actuary

 This graphic shows the percentage of people in this role whose related work experience before they entered this position falls into each category.

-Alternate Titles for this Role: Actuarial Analyst, Actuarial Associate, Actuarial Consultant, Actuarial Mathematician, Actuary, Consulting Actuary, Health Actuary, Insurance Actuary, Pricing Actuary, Pricing Analyst, Product Development Actuary, Retirement Actuary
+Alternate Titles for this Role: Actuarial Analyst, Actuarial Associate, Actuarial Consultant, Actuarial Intern, Actuarial Mathematician, Actuarial Specialist, Actuary, Annuity Analyst, Consulting Actuary, Corporate Actuary, Enrolled Actuary, Forecast Analyst, Health Actuary, Insurance Actuary, Life Actuary, Pricing Actuarial Analyst, Pricing Actuary, Product Development Actuary, Reserving Actuary

 Sign In to administer this Full version.